- Policy Base

 Injured Staff are required to:

-- report any workplace injuries/illnesses to their supervisor immediately or if immediate reporting is not possible as soon as reasonably practicable and within the requirement of the Occupational Health and Safety Incident Reporting Procedure;
+- report any workplace injuries/illnesses to their supervisor immediately or if immediate reporting is not possible as soon as reasonably practicable and within the requirement of the Incident and Emergency Management Procedure;

 - advise their supervisor within three hours (3) of the commencement of their usual working day if they are unable to attend work due to a work place injury/illness.
 If notification within the specified time period is not possible, notification should be made as soon as practicable;